 Data Encryption Flow

-The Data Encryption Key is sent to the database by the Application to encrypt/decrypted data.
+The Data Encryption Key is sent to the database by the Application to encrypt/decrypt data.

-The encryption method is PGP symmetric encryption with the AES-128 algorithm.
+The encryption method is symmetric encryption with the AES-128 algorithm.

 The Data Encryption Key is a cryptography random string with a certain length salted with another random cryptographically string.

-The data like credentials, email addresses, company names are encrypted.
+The data, like credentials, email addresses, and company names, are encrypted.